mozilla/glean/docs/user/user/metrics/testing-metrics.md

     @Test
     fun checkCollectedData() {
-      // The Glean SDK testing API can be called here.
+      // The Glean Kotlin SDK testing API can be called here.
     }
 }
 ```